alyssadata/Awakening-Codex-AI-Foundations-Training-Data/01 Engineering Specs/00_PUBLISHED_DOI_INDEX.md

 ## Note
 These were published prior to establishing a private layer.
-These PDFs are already publicly published on Zenodo and are intentionally included here as public reference
+These PDFs are already publicly published on Zenodo and are intentionally included here as public reference.